fjcaballero/Node-Global-Test-Server/README.md

 ---
 ##Install
 As we are using SASS you need to install Ruby:
 `sudo apt-get install ruby-full`

 Then you have to install SASS:
 `sudo gem install sass`

 And finally you must install the dependencies:
-`npm install` will install the dependencies
+`npm install`

 ---
 ##Run
+Build and run the server with:
-`npm start` will build the app and run it
+`npm start`